SALP Chapter 4

 "A present?"

-"The snow angel is moving!"
+"Th-the snow angel is moving!"

-"It's a sparkling dancing angel.
+"It's a sparkling, dancing angel.
 How is it?"

 "When I sing, the little snow angel dances.
-But when it melts in sunlight, it returns to heaven just like other snow angels."
+But when it melts in sunlight it returns to heaven, just like other snow angels."

 "I'm not a witch!
 The angel just dances because it likes me!"